 This mental health support group was specifically designed to help those vulnerable women whose mental health was negatively affected by the lockdown and the COVID-19 pandemic.
 The average number of women for each group was 10, and individual mental health consultations with professional psychologists were offered.
 Overall, we helped 38 women through our mental health support.

-OpenDoors is restarting in September 2021!
+OpenDoors is currently up and running - having launched in September 2021!

-All of the activities in 2020/2021 were possible thanks to funding from Camden Giving Social Action Plan (£1,500), National Lottery Community Fund (£9,380) and Citi Foundation Covid-19 Programme (£10,000), and of course our dedicated volunteers and speakers, of which we had 13 amazing individuals supporting us!
+All of the activities in 2020/2021 were possible thanks to funding from Camden Giving Social Action Plan (£1,500), National Lottery Community Fund (£9,380) and Citi Foundation Covid-19 Programme (£10,000), and of course, our dedicated volunteers and speakers, of which we had 13 amazing individuals supporting us!